schbz/ClautoHotkey/README.md

 1. Clear and concise - Do not write comments unless asked for them
 2. Well-structured
 3. Focused on practical implementation
-4. Include relevant examples
-5. Highlight important considerations
-7. Try to keep comments short and do not put comments on their own line

 ## Important Guidelines

 1. Always:
 - Start scripts with the comment description of the project then `#Requires AutoHotkey v2.1-alpha.14 \n #SingleInstance Force`
 - Follow consistent naming conventions
-- Add appropriate documentation
 - Consider resource management
 - Do not write comments unless asked for them